MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

 **Realtime scoring**

-+ **sp_rxPredict** is a stored procedure for realtime scoring that can be used to generates scores from any supported model type, without calling the R runtime.
++ **sp_rxPredict** is a stored procedure for real-time scoring that can be used to generates scores from any supported model type, without calling the R runtime.

   This stored procedure is also available in SQL Server 2016, if you upgrade the R components using the standalone installer of Microsoft R Server. sp_rxPredict is also supported in SQL Server 2017.
 Therefore, you might use this function when generating scores with a model type not supported by the PREDICT function.